conduktor/conduktor-docs/docs/platform/get-started/configuration/memory-configuration.md

 :::

 #### Modules memory usage
-- **Console** : contains administation, RBAC and kafka resources exploration.
+- **Console** : contains administration, RBAC and Kafka resources exploration.
 Should scale with the number of users and kafka resources.
-- **Governance** : contains data-masking engine, kafka indexer and kafka metrics exporter.
-Should scale for large kafka cluster to index.
+- **Governance** : contains Data Masking engine, Kafka indexer and Kafka metrics exporter.
+Should scale for large Kafka cluster to index.
 - **Authenticator** : Authentication module to interface SSO/LDAP and local users.
 Scale on internal user list size and number of concurrent users connected.

 ### Override specific module memory settings

-All modules memory presets can be overridden using following the environment variables :
+All modules' memory presets can be overridden using following the environment variables :

 - **`CONSOLE_MEMORY_OPTS`** : Used by Console module
 - **`GOVERNANCE_MEMORY_OPTS`** : Used by governance module
 - **`AUTHENTICATOR_MEMORY_OPTS`** : Used by authenticator module

 The other modules will still use the preset from the `RUN_MODE` value.